arthurguedes375/This-or-That-Node-API/README.md

 - Install mongodb in your pc
 - Install nodemon globally with `npm i -g nodemon`
 - Install packages with `yarn` or `npm i`
-- If you want to see the api docs, you need to press <kbd>CTRL+SHIFT+P</kbd> and paste this: `ext install develiteio.api-blueprint-viewer` then press <kbd>ENTER</kbd>
-- The routes docs file is `routes.apib`
-- After open that file, on top-right have a button that you can press to show preview
 - To start the Server you need to run: `yarn dev` or `npm run dev`

 ## :recycle: Contribute